 Sorghum will help to improve the texture of your baked goods.
 Because it contains 11.8% protein and 8.8% fiber—it will give your breads, rolls and muffins stability and structure.
 And, many people say sorghum flour tastes a lot like wheat flour.
 When you use it as a coating for frying, it produces a tasty, crispy coating.

 Sorghum flour is fairly easy to find.
 Most health food stores carry it and even many mainstream grocery stores.
 But not all varieties of sorghum flour are created equal.
-This flour by Nuts.com is our go-to brand.
-It’s a high quality flour and the price is lower than most.
+This brand of flour is our go-to brand.
+It's a high quality flour and the price is lower than most.
 Store your flour in a cool, dry place and it will keep for months.
-You don’t have to refrigerate the flour, but if you would like to store it for a longer period of time you can keep it in the refrigerator or freezer.
-Keep it in an air tight, moisture-proof metal or glass containers, or in plastic freezer bags.
+You don't have to refrigerate the flour, but if you would like to store it for a longer period of time you can keep it in the refrigerator or freezer.
+Keep it in an air tight, moisture-proof metal or glass container, or in plastic freezer bags.
+And, as always, bring it to room temperature before using it.

 If you are experimenting with different gluten-free flours, sorghum may just be the one to incorporate into your mix.
 It’s easy to use and store, it will give your baked goods a nice texture, it has many health benefits, and it has a mild flavor that won’t overpower your food—just a few reasons why you’ll love baking with sorghum flour.